v777779/mapnotes/Readme.md

 ## Get Started

-Setup Firebase Project and Google Maps SDK for Android according to [installation guide](doc/installation_guide)
+Setup Firebase Project and Google Maps SDK for Android

 Build and run application.